 The villages are also the gateway to the Valley of the Rocks and are on the South West Coastal path.

 I’m a Devon local, and I’ve visited Exmoor National Park – including Lynton and Lynmouth – numerous times.

 So here’s my full list of the best attractions in Lynmouth and Lynton!

 Things to do in Lynton and Lynmouth

-The Valley of Rocks
+1. Explore The Valley of Rocks

-The prehistoric rocky outcrop was made during the last ice age, and they are a really unique natural attraction that you won’t find anywhere else in Exmoor.
-This makes it undoubtedly one of the best things to do in Lynton and Lynmouth.
+The prehistoric rocky outcrop was made during the last ice age, and they are a really unique natural attraction that you won’t find anywhere else in Exmoor – and not really anywhere else in the country!

 The path is paved, so it is relatively accessible and easy to explore, but for those who want a bit more of an adventure, you can climb up the rocky hillsides to reach the peaks of the rocks.

 From the Valley of Rocks, you can follow the path to reach Lynton, and from there descend into Lynmouth.